jilluthoff/Analyzing-Medicare-Expansion/README.md

   4. Reported Poor Mental Health

-Question: Do states that have expanded Medicaid Coverage differ in reported poor mental health?
+Question: Do states that have expanded Medicaid Coverage differ in access to healthcare?
+  1. Percentage of Uninsured Adults

+  2. Reported inability to get care due to cost

+  3. Rates of individuals who had trouble paying off medical bills during past twelve month